AregSPZ/stock-price-prediction/README.md

 # Stock Price Prediction

-This project predicts the closing price of the stocks and it's movement (up or down).
+This project predicts the closing price of the stocks for a given day and it's movement (up or down).

 The regression model is an ensemble of Linear Regression and Extra Randomized Trees, while the classification model is a Logistic Regression.